Glinrens-corner/experimental-repo/README.md

 # experimental-repo
-xrepo repo for my own (experimental) stuff
+This is an xrepo (see xmake) repository for my own stuff.

+packages in this repository may be in various states but are probably in the the experimental/proof of concept stage.
+Use at your own peril.